Finding Common Ground

 Arts Council Wales and Natural Resources Wales, with Peak Cymru.

-I’ve been guided on my journey by the question “what can you show me?” which has opened up surprise dialogues and exchanges with those I met on the way, both human and more than human; and by the mode of a drift, following where the currents take me and allowing tributaries to suggest new directions.
+I’ve been guided on my journey by the question “what can you show me?” which has opened up surprise dialogues and exchanges with those I met on the way, both human and more than human; and by the mode of a drift (as suggested by the coracle), following where the currents take me and allowing tributaries to suggest new directions.

 The sun spills and splits over the edge of the mountain, melting a warm wet yoke of yellow dawn over the ridge that makes every particle of life glow.